needle-mirror/com.unity.game.foundation/Documentation~/index.md

 ## Tutorials

-01. [Creating an Inventory Item Definition]
+1. [Creating an Inventory Item Definition]
-02. [Playing with items at runtime]
+1. [Playing with items at runtime]
-03. [Creating a Currency]
+1. [Creating a Currency]
-04. [Playing with currencies at runtime]
+1. [Playing with currencies at runtime]
-05. [The Debugger window]
+1. [The Debugger window]
+1. [Adding static data with Static Properties]
-06. [Adding static properties with details]
+1. [Adding more static data with details]
-07. [Adding mutable properties with Stats]
+1. [Adding mutable data with Properties]
-08. [Playing with stats at runtime]
+1. [Playing with properties at runtime]
-09. [Creating a Virtual Transaction]
+1. [Creating a Virtual Transaction]
-10. [Playing with virtual transaction at runtime]
+1. [Playing with virtual transaction at runtime]
-11. [Using IAP Transactions]
+1. [Using IAP Transactions]
-12. [Filtering transactions with Stores]
+1. [Filtering transactions with Stores]
+1. [Working with Store prefabs]
+1. [Working with Promotion Popup prefab]
+1. [Configure your game with parameters]

 ## [Known Issues]